Natanaelvich/appointments-di-example/readme.md

 - Clone the repository and access the folder;
 - Install dependencies with `yarn`;
-- Copy keys .env.example to .env and fill all;
 - run `yarn dev` to start project;

 ## 📄 License